-If you compare Alice La Vere’s profile of the possible killer to a profile created by John E. Douglas, who is retired from the FBI’s Behavioral Analysis Unit (BAU) — La Vere’s seventy-one year old profile holds up rather well.
+If you compare Alice La Vere’s profile of the possible killer to a profile created by John E. Douglas, who is retired from the FBI’s Behavioral Analysis Unit (BAU)– La Vere’s seventy+ year old profile holds up well.

-What I find interesting about La Vere’s profile of a female perpetrator is that she said that the woman would be older than Short.
-In recent years an older woman did become an integral part of a theory about the crime.
+What I find interesting about La Vere’s profile of a female perpetrator, is she said that the woman would be older than Short.
+In recent years an older woman became an integral part of a theory about the crime.

 Following Bayley’s death in January 1948, Partyka and Dr. Bayley’s wife, Ruth, fought over control of his estate.
-Mrs. Bayley claimed that Partyka had been blackmailing the late doctor with secrets about his medical practice that could have ruined him.
+Mrs. Bayley claimed that Partyka was blackmailing the late doctor with secrets about his medical practice that could have ruined him.